sensics/OSVR-RenderManager/installer/README.txt

   bug Removed non-Core calls from OpenGL code, enabling use on MesaGL 0.6.43:
+ *ftr Asynchronous time warp is working on all DirectRender configurations
+      (note that this only uses pre-emptive rendering on cards and drivers that support it).
- *ftr Asynchronous time warp is working on all DirectRender configurations *ftr Client-side per-eye prediction added to reduce judder and latency *bug Multi-GPU support fixed (Intel + nVidia, with HDMI on nVidia) ftr Smaller GPU memory use when not using Render() path, and OpenGL/D3D
+ *ftr Client-side per-eye prediction added to reduce judder and latency *bug Multi-GPU support fixed (Intel + nVidia, with HDMI on nVidia) ftr Smaller GPU memory use when not using Render() path, and OpenGL/D3D